schneems/non-developers-on-rails/source/02-intro-app.md

 ## Views

-We've created a model, the next thing we will look at is modifying a view.
+We've created a model.
+The next thing we will look at is modifying a view.

-In the editor of your choice (I recommend Atom or Sublime) open your `my_bank_app` folder.
+In the editor of your choice (I recommend Atom or Sublime), open your `my_bank_app` folder.

 In your editor go to File >> Open and then navigate to your `my_bank_app`.
 Highlight that folder and click the "open" button".